 The days are getting shorter and shorter….winter is right around the corner!
 Now is the time to make your winter preparations so your rabbits can stay cozy & dry all winter long.
-Every rabbit set up is different, but this is what we are doing to get ready!
+Every rabbit setup is different, but this is what we are doing to get ready!

 Stick the double sided tape around all open wire parts

-Remove the tape backing, cut plastic sheeting to fit and press to seal around all edges
+Remove the tape backing, cut plastic sheeting to fit, and press to seal around all edges

 Your rabbits need fresh pellets & vegetables along with unlimited hay all winter long.
-They also still need your companionship so don’t leave them alone all winter!
-Bring them inside to hop around and play with you at least once a week (more if you can!)
+Beyond basic care they also still need your companionship so don’t leave them alone all winter!
+If you can’t hang outside with your rabbits, bring them inside to hop around and play with you at least once a week (more if you can!)